campbeljc/dolphinkick_analysis/README.md

 # dolphinkick_analysis

-Takes data table of x,y-coordinates of all joints on a swimmer (created using Tracker software), and compares it to x,y-coordinates from elite swimmers.
-Outputs significant differences.
+Takes data table of x,y-coordinates of key points on a swimmer performing dolpihin kick (created using Tracker software), and compares it to average of x,y-coordinates from elite swimmers.
+Outputs significant differences between data sets